gleam-lang/website/cheatsheets/gleam-for-php-users.md

 In PHP, top level functions are exported by default.
 There is no notion of private module-level functions.

-However at class level, all properties are by default public.
+However at class level, all properties are public, by default.

 ```php
 class Foo {